Updated: Jul 19

 The short answer to this is “Yes, of course”.

 However, that doesn’t mean you should necessarily dive right in to the endless world of packaging options.
 Whilst custom options are always available, they require a lot of consideration and expertise to find the right balance between things like sustainability, ease of use, cost and minimum order quantities.

 It’s always tempting to go the bespoke route, but If you’re looking to get to market quickly, our carefully selected white label packaging already ticks a lot of boxes in terms of usability, sustainability and cost.
 Not to mention they look great too!

 For a new brand looking to enter the skincare market, choosing our white label packaging can save a lot of time, money, and frustration.
 With the white label options we have already done the work, so you can focus more time on developing your branding, marketing and no doubt a whole host of other things you will need to prepare for your launch.

 And fear not!
 Using our standard packaging options doesn’t prevent you from creating a unique end product.
 You will still be able to convey your messaging on bespoke packaging elements such as labels, and cartons and inserts.
+There are many high-end, luxurious materials and finishes that you can use to elevate a simple bottle and closure and given the growth in the CBD industry, both local and global suppliers (such as GPA Global), now have established teams that specialise in the sector.
 The overall presentation of your brand depends on a lot more than just your primary packaging.

 Key benefits of our white label packaging